TranslucentTB/TranslucentTB/usage.md

 --opaque            | will make the taskbar a solid color specified by the tint parameter.
 --transparent       | will make the taskbar a transparent color specified by the tint parameter.
 The value of the alpha channel determines the opacity of the taskbar.
 --tint COLOR        | specifies the color applied to the taskbar.
 COLOR is 32 bit number in hex format, see explanation below.
---dynamic-ws        | will make the taskbar transparent when no windows are maximised in the current monitor, otherwise blurry.
+--dynamic-ws STATE  | will make the taskbar transparent when no windows are maximised in the current monitor, otherwise blurry.
+State can be from: (blur, opaque, tint).
+--dynamic-start     | will make the taskbar return to it's normal state when the start menu is opened, normal otherwise.
 --exclude-file FILE | CSV-format file to specify applications to exclude from dynamic-ws (if this parameter is ignored, it will attempt to load from dynamic-ws-exclude.csv)
---dynamic-start     | will make the taskbar return to it's normal state when the start menu is opened, normal otherwise.
 --save-all          | will save all of the above settings into config.cfg on program exit.
 --config FILE       | will load settings from a specified configuration file. (if this parameter is ignored, it will attempt to load from config.cfg)
 --help              | Displays this help message.